INFORMSJoC/2024.1064/README.md

 The instance files found in `data/hydro_instances` were interpreted from `.lp` files in the original distribution.

 For licensing and redistribution terms, see the original source.

+## Other used algorithm
+All algorithms used in the repository are cited in the manuscript, except for the Bowyer-Watson incremental Delaunay-triangulation alg., used in the point insertion subroutine of triangulations.